-Second line of defense The monitoring of the business and central units is carried out by various interdisciplinary functions (Group Controlling Central Department, Group Legal/Compliance Central Department, Group Risk Management Central Department, and the actuarial function) that are also part of the organizational structure of the ICS.
+Second line of defense The monitoring of the business and central units is carried out by various interdisciplinary functions (Group Controlling Central Department, Group Legal/Compliance Central Department, Group Risk Management Central Department, Actuarial Function Central Department) that are also part of the organizational structure of the ICS.
 They specify standards for the design and monitoring of controls and for the handling of risk.